-EASL, The European Association for the Study of the Liver, is a medical association dedicated to pursuing excellence in liver research and clinical practice of liver disorders.
-Also, we aim to provide education to all those interested in hepatology.
-Most importantly, while the roots of the association date back in Europe in 1966, EASL continues to engage globally with all stakeholders in the liver field wherever they are working.
-Therefore, our aim is to spread knowledge and expertise in best practices and the latest scientific breakthroughs in hepatology.
+EASL, The European Association for the Study of the Liver, is a medical association dedicated to pursuing excellence in liver research, clinical practice of liver disorders, and in providing education to all those interested in hepatology.
+While the roots of the association were founded in Europe in 1966, EASL continues to engage globally with all stakeholders in the liver field wherever they are based.
+Our aim is to spread knowledge and expertise in best practices and the latest scientific breakthroughs in hepatology.

 - Promote research concerning the liver